Maybe. It depends.

 In most cases, standby is almost as good as turning your computer off completely.
 The computer uses a little power to keep itself ready for use, but components using the majority of the power, like spinning hard drives or display devices, are turned off.

 Of course, turning the computer off completely prevents power from being consumed at all.1

 Before you decide that standby or power-off is what you want to do to save electricity, it’s important to realize that your computer may already be taking steps on its own to minimize power usage when you’re not using it.
-Many individual components go into the equivalent of standby all on their own if they’re not used for some period of time.
+Many individual components go into the equivalent of standby on their own if they’re not used for some period of time.
 Hard drives may turn off after some period of inactivity.
 Screensavers eventually turn video displays off.
-Even a wireless mouse or keyboard may assume a low-power state when they havn’t been used for a while.
+Even a wireless mouse or keyboard may assume a low-power state when they haven’t been used for a while.

 Stress (the computer’s, not yours)

 There is an argument that says leaving a component on continuously is less stressful than turning it on and off repeatedly.
-While you may save power while the device is off, the stress of heating up and cooling down when starting and stopping can contribute to earlier failure and required replacement.
+While you may save power while the device is off, the stress of heating up and cooling down over and over when starting and stopping can contribute to earlier failure and required replacement.

-The counter argument is that most components are built with this in mind.
+The counterargument is that most components are built with this in mind.
 As I mentioned, many components turn themselves off after some period of inactivity, whether you tell them to or not.
 The devices are built to power cycle fairly frequently.